Filipiniana (Self-portrait in collaboration with Maella Santiago Pearl)

 Photo: Art Gallery of New South Wales (AGNSW), Mim Stirling

 IN A BUSY room at the Art Gallery of New South Wales, an unusual canvas piques the interest of many.
 To begin with, Filipiniana by Marikit Santiago – a finalist for the 2021 Archibald Prize, Australia’s most popular annual art exhibition – is not painted on a canvas at all: it’s painted onto a flattened cardboard box from IKEA.
-The attendant explains to a mother and daughter examining Filipiniana that the artist’s double self-portrait mimics two iconic women: Artist Frida Kahlo on the left, muse Mona Lisa on the right.
+The attendant explains to a mother and daughter examining Filipiniana that the artist’s double self-portrait mimics two iconic women: Frida Kahlo on the left, Mona Lisa on the right.
 Hearing this adds to their interest given how decipherable these appropriations are to almost anyone with an interest in art.
 Together the mother and daughter peer at sections where the two portraits meet in negative, phosphorescent space.

 In the exhibition notes, Santiago has written: